Bounded Languages Described by GF(2)-grammars: Subsets of a* b*

-Because there is only finite number of such tuples, and each tuple determines the next, they start ``going in circles'' at some moment.
-In particular, differences $f(n-d+1) - f(n-d)$ start going in circles.
-This, along with $f$ being increasing, is enough to establish that $\set{f(n)}{n \in \N}$ is a finite union of arithmetic progressions. \end{proof}
+Because there is only a finite number of such tuples, and each tuple determines the next, they start ``going in circles'' at some moment.
+In particular, the differences $f(n-d+1) - f(n-d)$ start going in circles.
+This fact, along with the function $f$ being increasing, is enough to establish that $\set{f(n)}{n \in \N_0}$ is a finite union of arithmetic progressions. \end{proof}